Navigating Limb-Girdle Muscular Dystrophy: Mobility Aids and Resources

 What is Limb-Girdle Muscular Dystrophy?

-Mobility Challenges for People with Limb-Girdle Muscular Dystrophy
+Common Mobility Challenges for People with LGMD

-Individuals with Limb-Girdle Muscular Dystrophy often face mobility challenges due to progressive muscle weakness, particularly in the hips, legs, and shoulders.
-The first signs can appear in both childhood and adulthood, with earlier onset generally leading to a faster progression of the disease.
+The first LGMD signs can appear in both childhood and adulthood.
+When they start earlier, the condition may progress more quickly.
 However, the onset and severity of the symptoms varies widely among the different subtypes.
 2, 3

-Physical Therapy for Limb-Girdle Muscular Dystrophy
+Recommended Exercises for Limb-Girdle Muscular Dystrophy

-Mobility Aids and Devices
+Mobility Aids and Devices for LGMD

 Walking aids